Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Colin Norman, Joshua Barnes, David Law, Gregory Snyder, Susan Kassin, Ron Allen, and Luciana Bianchi for valuable discussions throughout this work.
+The authors would like to thank the referees for their insightful suggestions.
+We also thank Colin Norman, Joshua Barnes, David Law, Gregory Snyder, Susan Kassin, Ron Allen, and Luciana Bianchi for valuable discussions throughout this work.
 This project was supported in part by the Space Telescope Science Institute (STScI) Director's Discretionary Research Fund (DDRF).
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575 (see \citealt{Towns2014XSEDE:Discovery}).
 We used the DSS scan of Arp 273 in this work.
 The DSS was produced at the STScI under U.S. Government grant NAG W-2166.
 The images of these surveys are based on photographic data obtained using the Oschin Schmidt Telescope on Palomar Mountain and the UK Schmidt Telescope.
 The plates were processed into the present compressed digital form with the permission of these institutions.